aws-samples/aws-cdk-lambda-automated-testing/README.md

 Primary code is organized accordingly:

-- `code/` — loose codefiles (e.g. code files for Lambda functions, Jupyter notebooks, etc.)
+- `code/` — loose codefiles (e.g. files for Lambda functions, Jupyter notebooks, etc.)
-- `infra/` — AWS CDK constructs (e.g. this is your [IaC][iac] component, and what deploys your resources into AWS.)
+- `infra/` — AWS CDK constructs (e.g. this is your [IaC][iac] component, and is what deploys your resources into AWS.)

 ### Prerequisites